hoffmakl/academic-kickstart/content/author/admin/_index.md

 +++

 Hello!
-Welcome to my website.
 I am a Research Biostatistician at Weill Cornell Medicine in New York City.
 I am passionate about the intersection of math, medicine, and meaningful, reproducible research.

 Here you will find a bit about me, my research interests, and some resources I've put together with the audience of a student or early career (bio)statistician in mind.
-Suggestions to content are welcome.